Before you can start learning Django, you must install some software on your computer. Fortunately, this is a simple three-step process:

 This command will automatically create a

-myclub_site folder in your project folder, as well as all the necessary files for a basic, but fully functioning Django website.
+myclub_site folder in your project folder, and all the necessary files for a basic, but fully functioning Django website.
 Feel free to explore what

-startproject created now if you wish, however, we will be going into greater detail on the structure of a Django project in the next chapter.
+startproject created now if you wish, however, we will go into greater detail on the structure of a Django project in the next chapter.

 myclub_site folder created in the last step (type